-The ESG Report has been prepared in accordance with the Environmental, Social and Governance Reporting Guide ("ESG Reporting Guide") as set out in Appendix 20 to the Rules Governing the Listing of Securities on GEM of The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
+The ESG Report has been prepared in accordance with the Environmental, Social and Governance Reporting Guide ("ESG Reporting Guide") set out in Appendix 20 to the Rules Governing the Listing of Securities on GEM of The Stock Exchange of Hong Kong Limited (the "Stock Exchange").

-In preparation of this Report, due diligence has been taken to adhere to the Reporting Principles stipulated in the ESG Reporting Guide:
+In preparation of the Report, due diligence has been taken to adhere to the Reporting Principles stipulated in the ESG Reporting Guide:

-- "Materiality" The materiality assessment detailed on page 41 has ensured the Report addresses the most material ESG topics pertaining to our businesses. - "Quantitative" The Report strives to disclose quantitative metrics and related targets whenever possible, to demonstrate our impact. - "Balance" The Report presents an unbiased representation of our ESG management approach and performance.
-It avoids misleading omissions and presentation. - "Consistency" Whenever deemed material, the Report details the standards, tools, assumptions and/or source of conversion factors used, as well as explanations of any inconsistencies to previous reports.
+- "Materiality" The materiality assessment detailed on page 42 has ensured that the ESG Report addresses the most material ESG topics pertaining to our businesses. - "Quantitative" The ESG Report strives to disclose quantitative metrics and related targets whenever possible, to demonstrate our impact. - "Balance" The ESG Report presents an unbiased representation of our ESG management approach and performance.
+It avoids misleading omissions and presentation. - "Consistency" Whenever deemed material, the ESG Report details the standards, tools, assumptions and/or sources of conversion factors used, as well as explanations of any inconsistencies to the previous reports.

-For the Group's corporate governance practices, please refer to page 26 to 35 for the section "Corporate Governance Report" contained in the annual report.
+For the Group's corporate governance practices, please refer to pages 27 to 36 for the section "Corporate Governance Report" contained in the annual report.